IMS-XWei/ScaleUntrim/README.md

 ## Parameter

-All parameters can be adjusted in the `setting.config` file."
+All parameters can be adjusted in the `setting.config` file.

 ```text
 temp_dir: D:\\ScaleUntrim\\